48 Hours in Toronto: Ultimate Travel Guide

 Visiting Niagara Falls from Toronto can be done as a day trip, but staying overnight in the Niagara region can also be rewarding.
 This allows more time to explore the falls from both the Canadian and American sides (passport permitting), enjoy the many attractions in the area, and perhaps visit local wineries in the Niagara Peninsula, known for its excellent wines.

-Stay Alert: Always be aware of your surroundings, especially in crowded areas or on public transit.
-This is essential no matter where you are, but especially so when spending a quick 48 hours in Toronto, where you’ll be exploring many bustling areas.
+Stay Alert: Always stay aware of your surroundings, especially in crowded areas or while using public transit.
+This is important everywhere, but especially when you’re spending just 48 hours in Toronto, as you’ll be navigating busy spots like the TTC and popular tourist locations.
+Staying alert ensures you stay safe while enjoying all the city has to offer.

 Respect Traffic Rules: Toronto’s streets can be busy, so always adhere to traffic rules.
 Cross at marked crosswalks and only when the pedestrian signal indicates it’s safe.